Music on Repeat vol. 2

 I didn’t pay even £30 to see Manchester Orchestra and got everything I was after.
 Do I have to see Springsteen again?
 I’d love to but not for the money.
 I just wonder how Bob Dylan can keep ticket prices affordable.

 The song is still one of my favourite ones because it portrays the struggles of war veterans who are as human as you are.
 Heroes?
 Maybe.
 Human?
 100%.
-One of the two reasons why I love Springsteen is his natural talent for naming things for what they are and never lie to his audience.
+One of the two reasons why I love Springsteen is his natural talent for naming things for what they are and never lying to his audience.
 The other one is always relating to and being there for his audience.
 You don’t play a three-hour gig for no reason.
 You do it because you love it.
 Especially when your birth certificate says “23rd September 1949”.
 I’m hoping to be in that shape when I’m

 When I started writing this piece, I didn’t expect it to be so gloomy.
 I didn’t expect to take anyone on a trip covering bits of my music & past.
 These articles are really interesting to write – it’s often surprising to dig into and evaluate the music you listen to.